Couroutines#

 C++ coroutines support customizing the allocation of the coroutine’s state.

-will refuse to use the
+Coroutines based on amongoc_emitter and co_task will refuse to use the

-, and require that a mlib::allocator
+default operator new, and require that a mlib::allocator is

 provided to the coroutine.

-For this reason, a co_task
+For this reason, a co_task or amongoc_emitter coroutine must accept as its

 first parameter one of: